What is anal cancer?

 About one in 500 men and women will develop anal cancer during their lifetime, according to the American Cancer Society.

-An estimated 7,270 new cases of anal cancer were diagnosed in 2014.
-Of those cases, approximately 4,630 were in women and 2,640 were in men.
+An estimated 8,080 new cases of anal cancer will be diagnosed in 2016.
+Of those cases, approximately 5,160 will be diagnosed in women and 2,920 will be diagnosed in men.
 While anal cancer is far less common than colorectal cancer, the number of cases has been growing due to human papillomavirus (HPV) infections.
 HPV is the most common sexually transmitted infection and is responsible for 95 percent of anal cancer cases, according to the National Cancer Institute.